mongodb/specifications/source/auth/tests/mongodb-oidc.rst

   credentials.
 - Ensure that a ``find`` operation adds a new entry to the cache.
 - Ensure that a subsequent ``find`` operation results in an error.
-- Ensure that the cached token has been cleared.
+- Ensure that the cached access token has been cleared.
 - Close the client.

 AWS Automatic workflow does not use cache